 SOUTH WEST PACIFIC HYDROGRAPHIC COMMISSION (SWPHC)

-(revised at the 15th Meeting of SWPHC, Nadi, Fiji, 21-22 February 2018)
+(revised at the 19th Meeting of SWPHC, VTC, 23-25 February 2022)

 INTRODUCTION

-The South West Pacific Hydrographic Commission (hereinafter referred to as “The Commission”) is hereby established in conformity with Resolution 2/1997 as amended of the International Hydrographic Organization (IHO).
+The South West Pacific Hydrographic Commission (hereinafter referred to as “The Commission”) is hereby established in conformity with IHO Resolution 2/1997 “ESTABLISHMENT OF REGIONAL HYDROGRAPHIC COMMISSIONS (RHC)” as amended).
+The Commission will provide, in pursuance of the resolutions and recommendations of the IHO, regional coordination of nautical information, hydrographic surveys, production of nautical charts and documents, technical cooperation, capacity building (CB) projects, and marine spatial data infrastructure (MSDI) projects related to the work of the IHO, and shall be governed according to these Statutes.

-The geographic area covered by the Commission (hereinafter referred to as “The Region”) shall be that defined by the IHO INT Charting Scheme Region L together with the waters of those Pacific Island States that are members of the Pacific Community (SPC).
+The geographic area covered by the Commission (hereinafter referred to as “The Region”, shown in Annex A) shall be that defined by the IHO INT Charting Scheme Region L, together with the waters of those Pacific Island Countries and Territories that are members of the Pacific Community (SPC).

 MEMBERSHIP

-Full Members of the Commission shall be IHO Member States in the Region who are signatories to these statutes.
+Full Members of the Commission shall be IHO Member States within the Region, also being signatories to these Statutes.

-States lying within the Region who are not Members of the IHO but who are signatories of these statutes may become Associate Members of the Commission.
-Other Member States of the IHO who contribute to the safety of navigation through their activities in the fields of hydrography, nautical charting or nautical information in the region and are signatories to these statutes may also become Associate Members.
-They are represented by their national authorities responsible for hydrography and/or navigation.
+Full Members have the right to vote, each being entitled to one vote.

-Associate Members shall have the same rights and obligations as the Full Members of the Commission, except the right to vote and the right to be elected as Chair or Vice-Chair.
+Associate membership of the Commission is available to other IHO Member States, or other nations who are non-IHO members, and being signatories to these Statutes.
+Associate Members have the same rights and obligations as the Full Members of the Commission except for the right to vote or to be elected Chair or Vice-Chair.

-Observers.
-Observers may take part in the discussions but shall not have voting rights.

-Adjacent Hydrographic Commissions and/or co-ordinating countries for Areas of IHO INT Charting Scheme bordering Region L (i.e. Regions A, C2, H, J and K) may be invited to send representatives to attend the Commission’s conferences as Observers.

-Other Member States of the IHO who are not signatories to these statutes but who contribute to the safety of navigation by their activities in the fields of hydrography, nautical charting or nautical information in the region may also participate as Observers.

-Other States within the region who are not members of IHO may also attend the Commission’s conferences as Observers.

-Organizations active in the region in the fields of hydrography, maritime safety, or related fields may also participate as Observers.

-Commercial Industry participation will be classed as Expert Contributors.
-The Chair may invite Expert Contributors to attend the Commission as Observers.

-Page 1 of 4
+Commission Members are expected to be willing to contribute to the objectives of the IHO relating to hydrography, nautical charting, nautical information, navigational warnings, marine spatial data infrastructure, capacity building, and related fields in the Region.
+All Members are represented by their government agencies involved in the provision of hydrographic information.

+International Organisations, Non-Governmental Organisations, Industry, and Academia stakeholders active in the Region may be invited by the Commission to participate as an Observer or Expert Contributor.

 OBJECTIVES

+The Commission will align its activities with the objectives of the IHO as described in Article II of the Convention on the IHO, and Article 8 of the IHO General Regulations.
+Commission activities will align with and support the intent and objectives of the approved IHO Work Programme, and take into account the actions, recommendations, and outcomes of the IRCC.

-The objectives of the Commission, which is an integral part of the IHO, shall be:
+The objectives of the Commission shall be:

-To promote technical co-operation and training and to conduct joint research where appropriate in the domain of hydrographic surveying, marine cartography, and nautical information.
+To promote technical co-operation and training, and to conduct joint research, where appropriate, in hydrographic surveying, nautical charting, nautical information, navigational warnings, marine spatial data infrastructure (MSDI) and related fields.

-To examine the implications, in its area of interest, of matters of general interest with which the IHO is concerned, avoiding any interference with the prerogatives of the IHO Secretariat and of any other bodies set up by the IHO.
+To regularly assess the status of hydrographic surveying, nautical charting, nautical information, navigational warnings, hydrographic capacity and requirements within the Region and provide reports to the relevant IHO subordinate bodies, and inputs to relevant IHO publications.

+To contribute towards regional disaster preparedness and response (in support of the IHO Resolution 1/2005).

-To stimulate its Members to widen hydrographic activity in its area of interest, and to encourage them to seek technical advice and assistance from the IHO Secretariat in establishing and strengthening their hydrographic capabilities.
+To empower its Members to expand hydrographic activity in the Region, and to encourage them to seek technical advice and assistance from the IHO Secretariat to establish and strengthen their hydrographic capabilities and policies, including crowdsourced bathymetry (CSB) and satellite derived bathymetry (SDB).

-To facilitate the exchange of information concerning surveys, research or scientific and technical developments, to aid in the planning and organisation of hydrographic activities in the widest sense of the term, but without interference in the national responsibilities of each Hydrographic Office.
+To facilitate the exchange of information related to surveys, research, scientific and technical developments, and to assist in the planning and organisation of hydrographic activities in the widest sense of the term, but without interference in national responsibilities.